 As you can see, the items are ordered and each element is unique.
 Now

-function to see which elements they both
+let’s use the intersection function to see which elements they both

 share.